avacallery/react-apps/README.md

 - Keeping the STATE and the OUTPUT in sync with each other

 - In this video, we're going to add STATE to the component we made in the previous video.
+- adding state = {} is our INITIAL STATE
+- We want to output the state to the template!
+- It is dynamic content, so it will be wrapped {}
+- overtime, the state is going to change